MicrosoftDocs/power-automate-docs/articles/ui-flows/setup.md

 > - You may have to manually enable the extension.
 For Microsoft Edge, navigate to **edge://extensions** or for Google Chrome, navigate to **chrome://extensions**.
 > - If Power Automate's UI flows extension does not appear, you can reinstall it with the [UI flows installer](https://go.microsoft.com/fwlink/?linkid=2102613).

+## Install Selenium IDE to automate Web applications

+The Selenium IDE is an open source tool that lets you record and playback human interactions on Websites.

+With UI flows, you can run Selenium IDE scripts from Power Automate and keep them stored securely (with appropriate IT governance) in Common Data Service.

+Follow these steps to install Selenium IDE:

+1. [Download and install](https://go.microsoft.com/fwlink/?linkid=2107665) the Selenium IDE for the next version of Microsoft Edge or Google Chrome.

+1. On Microsoft Edge, select **Allow extensions from other stores**, and then select **Add to Chrome**.

+## Install the on-premises data gateway

+You will need the gateway to trigger your UI flow from an [event, schedule, or button flow.](../getting-started.md#types-of-flows).

+>[!TIP]
+>The gateway isn't required if you only want to create, edit, and test your UI flows on your device.

+[Install the on-premises data gateway](https://docs.microsoft.com/data-integration/gateway/service-gateway-install), if you need it.

 ## Setup UI flows connections and machine credentials

 1. Sign into [Power Automate](https://powerautomate.microsoft.com).